Back to prior page

 (From Old Corral Collection)

-Left to right in this lobby card from TOO MUCH BEEF (Normandy, 1936) are Frank Ellis, Jack King, hero Rex Bell and Horace Murphy.
+Left to right in this lobby card from TOO MUCH BEEF (Normandy, 1936) are a clean shaven Frank Ellis, Jack King, hero Rex Bell and Horace Murphy.

 (Courtesy of Ed Phillips)

-Above from L-to-R are Robert Walker, a thinnish Frank Ellis, Dick Rush, Edmund Cobb, John Doe #3, Charles Starrett, George Morrell (behind and right of Starrett).
+L-to-R are Robert Walker, a thinnish Frank Ellis, Dick Rush, Edmund Cobb, John Doe #3, Charles Starrett, and George Morrell (behind and right of Starrett).
 In the background on horseback are Steve Clark and Tex Cooper (Buffalo Bill-looking character).
 Scene from TWO-FISTED SHERIFF (Columbia, 1937).

 (Courtesy of Minard Coons)